mathjax/MathJax-test/web/docs/source/basic-concepts.rst

 necessary to convert the testcase into the :ref:`unit-test` format used in our automated testing framework.

+Ideally, an automated test should be written for all issues.
+However, it may not always be possible to do so or at least not in a simple or efficient way.

-In order to manage the QA workflow, three tags are available in the tracker:
+In order to manage the QA workflow, four tags are available in the tracker:

 1) **QA - Testcase Wanted**: a reduced testcase for the issue is expected.
 2) **QA - UnitTest Wanted**: a reduced testcase is available but we want to convert it into an automated test.
 3) **QA - In Testsuite**: an automated test is written and integrated in the testsuite.

-Ideally, all issues should reach the third status.
-However, it may not always be possible to write a unit test.
+4) **QA - Do Not Write Automated Test**: this issue won't be tested automatically

 .. _unit-test: